Logo of Search a Plumber

 Salt-Based Ion Exchange Water Softeners

 This is the most common and effective technology for tackling hard water.
-An ion exchange softener works by trading the calcium and magnesium ions (which cause hardness) for sodium or potassium ions1 9.
+An ion exchange softener works by trading the calcium and magnesium ions (which cause hardness) for sodium or potassium ions.
 The system contains a resin bed that holds the sodium, and as hard water flows through, the swap occurs.
 Periodically, the system regenerates by flushing a brine (saltwater) solution through the resin to recharge it with sodium and wash the accumulated minerals down the drain.

 • Best For: Homes with moderate to hard water looking to eliminate scale, improve soap efficiency, and extend appliance life.